Lists in DOCX templates

 Numbered lists

-As with the bullet lists, you don’t need to declare any loops, the templating engine will understand the structure of source object applied to your document.
-Thus, if you refer a property of an object inside a collection, it understands that we need to iterate it.
+Similar to bullet lists, there’s no need to declare loops; the templating engine automatically understands the structure of the source object in your document.
+Therefore, when you reference a property of an object within a collection, it knows to iterate through it.

-We take the same information about customer names.
-Here is JSON representation of the object:
+We use the same information for customer names.
+Below is the JSON representation of the object:

 [